Seyi38/Music-Recommendation-System/README.md

 # Music-Recommendation-System
-This project is a music recommendation system using Content based filtering and Hierarchical Clustering
+This project is a music recommendation system using Content-based filtering and Hierarchical Clustering